donalday/epiNet/Documentation.md

 All available bin coordinates of a genome (**mm10_50kb_nostep.bed**) can be easily created using [bedtools makewindow](https://bedtools.readthedocs.io/en/latest/index.html#) command.
 In addition, a tab-delimited file containing all zero-based start positions of nearby bins is required (**mm10_bin_start_50000bp_5step.txt**).
 For example, `chr1    250000  0       50000   100000  150000  200000  300000  350000  400000  450000  500000` means bins surrounding chr1:250,000-300,000 starts from 50,000 to 500,000.

-Furthermore, for each input and output feature, data will be scaled to (0,1).
+Furthermore, for each input and output feature, data will be scaled between 0 and 1.
-For output CG methylation levels, the original data is in range 0-100.
+For output CG methylation levels, the original data is in range 0 to 100.
 So upperlimit is known.
 For input H3K36me3 ChIP-seq FPKM values, this script scales the data with 0.95 equals to 95% percentile of all FPKM values.
 Feeding feature_upperlimit with zero value will initiate determination of upperlimit.
 You can resuse from a previous processing output (**saved_feature_upperlimit.npy**).
 If you have different samples for training and prediction (like widltype and mutant/knockout/...), you can apply data scaling before upperlimit determination.